SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins-ux-design-guidelines.md

 ---
-title: SharePoint Add-ins UX design guidelines ms.date: 11/01/2017 ms.prod: sharepoint
+title: SharePoint Add-ins UX design guidelines
+description: User experience (UX) design guidelines for add-ins in SharePoint, including choosing the chrome, using CSS, managing user licenses, and other design tasks. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # SharePoint Add-ins UX design guidelines

-Learn about general user experience (UX) design guidelines for add-ins in SharePoint, including choosing the chrome, using CSS, managing user licenses, and other design tasks.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 Add-ins are a new concept for SharePoint, empowering end users to add new functionality to their sites while still ensuring reliability for the SharePoint site itself.
 Creating a good add-in requires not only making great functionality (although that's obviously important), but also ensuring that the add-in looks right and fits seamlessly into the site where it's installed.

+<a name="UXGuide_AppChrome"> </a>
 ## Choosing the chrome for your add-in
-<a name="UXGuide_AppChrome"> </a>

 The first thing you have to determine when you are building an add-in is how much or how little you want to brand your pages and where you want them to be hosted.
 Depending on those choices, which technology you use to power your chrome will be relatively obvious: